BioAdvance

 Seed Round in 2010

-Formae, Inc. is a company specializing in arthroscopic joint resurfacing and replacement technologies, founded in 2006 and based in Paoli, Pennsylvania.
-It develops innovative products, including a biocompatible implant known as ArthroPad, which provides a minimally invasive surgical solution for replacing damaged cartilage in arthritic joints.
-The company's focus is on addressing conditions such as arthritis and joint destruction, utilizing proprietary synthetic cartilage to enhance patient outcomes in joint health.
+Formae, Inc. is a company specializing in joint resurfacing technology, focusing on the development of innovative products for arthroscopic joint resurfacing and replacement.
+Founded in 2006 and based in Paoli, Pennsylvania, Formae has created a proprietary synthetic cartilage used in its biocompatible implant, known as ArthroPad.
+This implant provides a minimally invasive surgical option for replacing damaged cartilage in arthritic joints, addressing conditions such as arthritis and joint destruction.
+Through its advanced technology, Formae aims to improve patient outcomes in joint care.

 Novira Therapeutics